SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Experiments

 \subsection{Comparison of the State-of-the-Arts}

-We compare our SR-LIO with four state-of-the-art LIO systems, i.e., LiLi-OM \cite{li2021towards}, LIO-SAM \cite{shan2020lio}, LINs \cite{qin2020lins} and Fast-LIO2 \cite{xu2022fast}.
-LiLi-OM selects key-sweeps from raw input sweeps, and jointly uses the constraints from LiDAR and IMU in a BA optimization-based framework.
+We compare our SR-LIO with four state-of-the-art LIO systems, i.e., LiLi-OM \cite{li2021towards}, LIO-SAM \cite{shan2020lio}, Fast-LIO2 \cite{xu2022fast} and DLIO \cite{chen2023direct}.
+LiLi-OM selects key-sweeps from raw input sweeps, and joints LiDAR point-to-plane residuals and IMU pre-integration residuals into a BA optimization-based framework.
 LIO-SAM joints the IMU factor and the LiDAR point-to-plane factor into a graph optimization based framework.
-Both LINs and Fast-LIO2 are iEKF framework based LIO systems, where Fast-LIO2 proposes a more efficient Kalman gain calculation method and a better kd-tree structure based on LINs.
+Both Fast-LIO2 and DLIO are iEKF framework based LIO systems, where Fast-LIO2 utilizes the ikdtree \cite{cai2021ikd} and DLIO utilizes the nanoflan \cite{blanco2014nanoflann} to manage the map.
 For a fair comparison, we obtain the results of the above systems based on the source code provided by the authors.

 Results in Table \ref{table3} demonstrate that our SR-LIO outperforms state-of-the-arts for almost all sequences in terms of smaller ATE.
-Although our accuracy is not the best on $nclt\_8$ and $ulhk\_4$, we are very close to the best accuracy, where the ATE is only 1cm more on $nclt\_8$ and 3cm more on $ulhk\_4$. “-” means the corresponding value is not available.
+Although our accuracy is not the best on $nclt\_3$, $ulhk\_2$ and $kaist\_1$, we are very close to the best accuracy. “-” means the corresponding value is not available.
 LIO-SAM needs 9-axis IMU data as input, while the $utbm$ dataset only provides 6-axis IMU data.
-Therefore, we cannot provide the results of LIO-SAM on the $utbm$ dataset.
-In addition, the frequency of the ground-truth pose of the $ulhk$ dataset is too low (i.e., 1\,Hz), which prevents the 10\,Hz poses estimated by state-of-the-arts from being matched to the time stamp of ground-truth poses on some sequences.
-As a result, we are unable to provide quantitative evaluation for these cases. “x” means the system fails to run entirety on the corresponding sequence.
-Except for our system and Fast-LIO, other systems break down on several sequences, which also demonstrate the robustness of our system.
+Therefore, we cannot provide the results of LIO-SAM on the $utbm$ dataset. “$\times$” means the system fails to run entirety on the corresponding sequence.
+Except for our system and Fast-LIO2, other systems break down on several sequences, which also demonstrate the robustness of our system.